Delayed Speech and Language Development

 A speech delay involves the words a child can speak and use.
 It does not connect to their ability to comprehend or communicate nonverbally.
 A language delay may include issues with comprehending and putting words together to form sentences.

 Symptoms may affect multiple parts of the body.
-Understanding which part of the body a symptom affects, can help us to better understand the potential underlying causes of a symptom, including a rare disease or genetic syndrome.
+Understanding which part of the body a symptom affects can help us to better understand the potential underlying causes of a symptom, including a rare disease or genetic syndrome.

 Developmental symptoms may affect different parts of an individual’s development.
 These include their emotional and social development, their physical development, as well as their cognitive and communication skills.

 Symptoms relating to development may be many and wide-ranging.
-They can include a walking delay, issues with speech and language including late talking, trouble socializing with others or with showing emotion.
+They can include a walking delay, issues with speech and language including late talking, trouble socializing with others, or with showing emotion.

 What should I do next?

 In some instances delayed speech and language development may be one of the features of a rare disease or genetic syndrome.
-To find out if someone with Delayed Speech and Language Devlopment, may be due to a genetic syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
+To find out if someone with Delayed Speech and Language development, may be due to a genetic syndrome, it is important to have a consultation and evaluation with a clinical genetic specialist.
 Specialists may also suggest specific genetic testing or other types of tests to help reach a diagnosis.
 FDNA’s AI technology can help speed up the diagnostic process by analyzing facial features and other health information.

 More signs and symptoms